DerJesko/expterminator/README.md

 ### Installation

-The easiest way to build expterminator is to run `cargo build` in the main directory.
-After this, the executable 'expterminator' is located at 'TODO'.
+The easiest way to build expterminator is to run `cargo build --release` in the main directory.
+After this, the executable 'expterminator' is located at `target/release/expterminator` in the project folder.

 ### Running expterminator